-Pupil Name: Date of Meeting: 1 Telephone call to parent/visit from parent on (date): Letter of notification using model text sent on (date): Copied and sent to Behaviour Committee on (date): 2 Date of Behaviour Committee Meeting: Within 15 school days from Principal's letter, for permanent and fixed term exclusions of more than 15 school days (or total more than 15 school days in a term) OR Within 50 school days from Principal's letter, for fixed term exclusions of less than 15 school days Yes/No 3 All written statements/evidence circulated in advance of this meeting (at least 48 hours before) Yes/No 4 Procedure for the meeting and confirmation circulated in advance of the meeting Yes/No 5 All relevant information provided on pupil, including: SEN Status; Care status if looked after or active case for Social Care; academic progress Yes/No 6 Where it is a permanent exclusion decision that it: meets the conditions in which permanent exclusion is appropriate: allowing him/her to remain in the academy seriously harms the learning or welfare of another student or students in the school allowing him/her to remain in the academy seriously harms the welfare of an adult or adults in the school his or her behaviour seriously undermines the ethos of the academy the student's behaviour is judged to be misconduct or is cumulative persistent misconduct to justify permanent exclusion is consistent with other similar incidents (where appropriate)
+Pupil Name: Date of Meeting: 1 Telephone call to parent/visit from parent on (date): Letter of notification using model text sent on (date): Copied and sent to Behaviour Committee on (date): 2 Date of Behaviour Committee Meeting: Within 15 school days from Principal's letter, for permanent and fixed term exclusions of more than 15 school days (or total more than 15 school days in a term) OR Within 50 school days from Principal's letter, for fixed term exclusions of less than 15 school days Yes/No 3 All written statements/evidence circulated in advance of this meeting (at least 48 hours before) Yes/No 4 Procedure for the meeting and confirmation circulated in advance of the meeting Yes/No 5 All relevant information provided on pupil, including: SEN Status; Care status if looked after or active case for Social Care; academic progress Yes/No

+- 6 Where it is a permanent exclusion decision that it: - meets the conditions in which permanent exclusion is appropriate: $\circ$ allowing him/her to remain in the academy seriously harms the learning or welfare of another student or students in the school - o allowing him/her to remain in the academy seriously harms the welfare of an adult or adults in the school - o his or her behaviour seriously undermines the ethos of the academy - the student's behaviour is judged to be misconduct or is cumulative persistent misconduct to justify permanent exclusion - is consistent with other similar incidents (where appropriate)

+Yes/No

-Yes/No 6 Evidence and use of procedures are satisfactory in relation to: • The investigation conducted • Firm evidence collected to support decision to exclude • Pupil has been given the opportunity to give his/her version of events • Provocation/harassment has been taken into account, if appropriate • Any SEN taken into account • Where appropriate, a Pastoral Support Program - or Individual Education Plan has been tried. • There is evidence of other interventions that have been tried including, where appropriate: • alternative or enhanced curriculum • mediation • education welfare involvement • family support • mentor support for the pupil • No more strategies are available that the school could reasonably be expected to initiate • All parties to the meeting know how this decision will be communicated • Satisfactory arrangements in place for pupil to continue their education during exclusion period Yes/No If no, what concerns exist: 7 To be completed after the Behaviour Committee meeting Parent, Principal and Local Authority notified of decision on (date): Letter regarding decision sent out on (date): Signed (Clerk to the Behaviour Committee):
+6 Evidence and use of procedures are satisfactory in relation to: The investigation conducted Firm evidence collected to support decision to exclude Pupil has been given the opportunity to give his/her version of events Provocation/harassment has been taken into account, if appropriate Any SEN taken into account • Where appropriate, a Pastoral Support Program - or Individual Education Plan has been tried. • There is evidence of other interventions that have been tried including, where appropriate: $\circ$ alternative or enhanced curriculum o mediation education welfare involvement o family support o mentor support for the pupil No more strategies are available that the school could reasonably be expected to initiate Requirements of discrimination (under the Equality Act 2010) have been considered Parent has been given adequate time to make representations All parties to the meeting know how this decision will be communicated Satisfactory arrangements in place for pupil to continue their education during exclusion period Yes/No If no, what concerns exist:

-A copy of this checklist should be sent to United Learning Managing Director at the conclusion of the process.
+/ To be completed after the Behaviour Committee meeting Parent, Principal and Local Authority notified of decision on (date): ratent, i findipal and Local Additionty notined of decision on (date).
+Letter regarding decision sent out on (date): Signed (Clerk to the Behaviour Committee): Date: A copy of this checklist should be sent to United Learning Managing Director at the conclusion of the process.